 Sneaking alcohol on a cruise has always been a popular pastime for those who are willing to break the rules to avoid paying for drinks onboard.
-Mainstream cruise lines prohibit passengers from bringing their own liquor, beer and other alcohol (with the exception of wine or Champagne) on ships.
-Why spend more money than you have to, when you can try to pull a fast one on security staff?
+Mainstream cruise lines prohibit passengers from bringing their own liquor, beer and other alcohol; however some ships allow 1-2 bottles of wine. (

 1. It's embarrassing.

-Remember how it felt to be called down to the principal's office in grade school?
+Remember how it felt to be called down to the principal's office in high school?
 Getting caught sneaking alcohol on a cruise is twice as embarrassing.
 Cruise lines will usually slip a note in your suitcase before it's delivered to your cabin on embarkation day, letting you know if something was confiscated.
-If your bag is locked, and they suspect you might have some inside, you'll be summoned to the naughty room to open it.
+If your bag is locked, and they suspect you might have some inside, you'll be summoned to a below-decks location (that cruisers have nicknamed "the naughty room") to open it.
 Talk about feeling like a misbehaved child.

 3. You could end up losing money.

 If you dropped $10 to $30 on purpose-made containers to sneak alcohol on a cruise, you'll lose all that money -- plus whatever you spent on the booze inside -- when you get caught.
 If you opt to hide bottles in your suitcase instead, whether or not you'll see those bottles again depends on the cruise line.
 Some might confiscate it indefinitely, while others will hold on to it until the end of the cruise.
 As you're likely going to pay for drinks once your stash is gone, you'll end up spending more money after a failed smuggling attempt.